AlexiaChen/awesome-stars/README.md

 - [Jeevan-kumar-Raj/Grokking-System-Design](https://github.com/Jeevan-kumar-Raj/Grokking-System-Design) – Systems design is the process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
 Systems design could be seen as the application of systems theory to product development.
 - [Percona-QA/pstress](https://github.com/Percona-QA/pstress) – Database concurrency and crash recovery testing tool
 - [message-db/message-db](https://github.com/message-db/message-db) – Microservice native message and event store for Postgres
+- [skalenetwork/sgxwallet](https://github.com/skalenetwork/sgxwallet) – sgxwallet is the first-ever opensource high-performance hardware secure crypto wallet that is based on Intel SGX technology.
+First opensource product on Intel SGX whitelist.
+Scales to 100,000+ transactions per second.
+Currently supports ETH and SKALE, and will support BTC in the future.
+Sgxwallet is under heavy development and use by SKALE network.
 - [csguide-dabai/Programmer-look-at-China](https://github.com/csguide-dabai/Programmer-look-at-China) – 介绍中国各二线以上城市的互联网环境以及生活成本
 - [shayne/wsl2-hacks](https://github.com/shayne/wsl2-hacks) – Useful snippets / tools for using WSL2 as a development environment
 - [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) – Pi-hole in a docker container